 Free play: 50 simple pleasures to rediscover The National Trust is worried about the nation’s kids.
 Not enough muddy knees and rosy cheeks, it seems.
 So they’ve come up with a brilliant campaign called ‘50 things to do before you’re 11¾’ to inspire children to get out into wild places and, well, go wild.
 Climb a tree, build a den, dam a stream, skim a stone, make mud pies – all these old-fashioned pleasures are on the list, together with a few modern twists like geocaching and bouldering.
 Every National Trust property in Wales is doing its bit, and there’s a website for children to tick off their achievements, along with some helpful tips and safety advice for parents.
 To get you started, we’ve picked ten things off the list, and suggested places in Wales you might like to go and try them.
 Have fun!
 Roll down a really big hill Rolling down the hill at Chirk Castle, North Wales Borderlands by National Trust Invading armies might have done it in a hail of arrows, but you can enjoy all the fun without the risk when you roll down the really big hill that supports Chirk Castle.
 Completed in 1310, Chirk is the last Welsh castle from the reign of Edward I that’s lived in today, and there are still archers and pike men on patrol Hunt for treasure on a beach Dolaucothi Mines, Carmarthenshire by Discover Carmarthenshire The National Trust looks after some of our most gorgeous sections of coast, where you can hunt for treasure in old smugglers’ caves.
 Or if it’s gold you’re after, try exploring some of the miles of tunnels and caverns that have been dug out of the stunning Cothi Valley in a 2,000-year-old pursuit of gold at Dolaucothi Gold Mines.
 Catch a crab Crabbing on Beaumaris Pier, Isle Of Anglesey by Far Flung Traveller The Menai Strait has some of Wales’s richest pickings for oysters, mussels, crab and lobster.
 Plas Newydd Country House, the magnificent seat of the Marquess of Anglesey, has watched over these waters for centuries, but what lies beneath the waves is yours to discover with a net or crabbing line.
 Cook on a campfire Making tea on the camp fire by National Trust Penrhyn Castle's 'Wild in the Woods' days are a chance for kids to go wild, build a den from branches, make a fire, then enjoy sampling the delights of food they themselves cook over the fire.
 Ray Mears eat your heart out.
 Take a look inside a tree Powis Castle, Mid Wales After a visit from the official tree recorder of the Tree Register of the British Isles (yes, this job really exists…) Powis Castle was pleased to discover that it has 12 ‘champion’ trees - the largest examples of their species in Wales.
 Which is why this is the ideal place to run free in the woods and explore some fabulous trees.
 Find crazy creatures in a rock pool Rockpooling in Wales by leeshearman Smugglers may have used the hidden rock pools of Llŷn to store illicit booty in bygone days, but these glistening pools still contain plenty of treasure: a wealth of mini ecosystems, alive with dozens of crazy creatures.
 The National Trust owns large sections of Llŷn's stunning coastline, and runs five car parks here.
 Make a mud pie Erddig House, Wrexham, North East Wales The kitchen of Erddig House near Wrexham once produced elegant dishes and fine fayre for the gentry upstairs, but it’s the gardens that now produce remarkable pies these days – mud pies that is, as kids can get their hands dirty and show their creative flair in the grounds of the atmospheric country house.
 Camp out in the wild Camping in Pembrokeshire The first time you ever camp out in the wild is always an unforgettable experience, but to camp out in the wildlife oasis that is Stackpole in Pembrokeshire, where the inky darkness of the night sky allows each star to shine with a fierce brightness, makes it an experience to cherish forever.
 Find a geocache Girl geocaching by National Trust Images/John Millar Geocaching is a fabulous way to pique children’s interest in the outdoors – it’s basically hi-tech hide-and-seek – and there are caches hidden at practically every National Trust site.
 You can have a crack for free by borrowing a GPS device from Chirk Castle or the National Trust shop in Rhossili, where there are several hidden caches near a beach that was recently voted one of the world’s best.
 Fly a kite Flying a kite at Tredegar House, Newport, South Wales by National Trust Enjoy the wide open spaces of the fabulous parkland at Tredegar House near Newport by flying a kite in the luscious 90 acres that had for five centuries been enjoyed exclusively by the Morgan coal dynasty.
 Enjoy this?
 Share it with friends Related items Wild adventures in Wales Preseli Venture owner Sophie Hurst explores a range of options for wild adventures in Wales.
 Bala breaks A lake surrounded by mountains, rich in culture, Bala is ‘real’ Wales at its very best.
 South Wales history The Big Bang, castles built on shifting sands, the rise of industry and the call of the collieries.
 Unique buildings in Wales The tiniest house, the oldest inn, the oddest wall and other intriguing places to visit in Wales.
 Rainy days in North Wales A selection of indoor activities in North Wales to provide a change of scenery and a great day in.
-Celtic Manor for families The Celtic Manor is the perfect place for a family weekend break.
+Marc Evans’ Wales The director of Visit Wales’ TV advertising campaigns tells us what’s special about Wales.